 Although accurately measuring post-harvest losses is difficult, the extent of the losses is substantial and estimated at 5-30% or more in sub-Saharan Africa (3).
 Ethiopia incurs post-harvest grain losses of between 15 to 30 percent for maize, primarily on-farm, but als o in storage.
 This can largely be attributed to use of traditional and conventional methods as well as loss due to pest infestations.
 Crop harvesting by majority of farmers in these districts takes place manually and involves hand mowing of crops using sickles.
 Then for several days crops stay piled either around homestead or in the field before shelling and threshing.

-Post-harvest loses in the assignment area includes on-farm losses, such as when grain is threshed, winnowed and dried, as well as losses along the chain during transportation, storage and marketing processes and also during processing.
-Particularly on-farm losses occur when the grain is being stored for home consumption or while the farmer an opportunity for sale when prices are favorable.
-The timing for harvesting is determined by farmers’ indigenous knowledge which at times leads to early harvesting or delayed harvesting both of which may lead to high losses depending on whether the timing was correct.
+Post-harvest loses in the assignment area includes on-farm losses, when grain is threshed, winnowed and dried, as well as losses along the chain during transportation, storage and and processing.
+On-farm losses occur when the grain is being stored for home consumption or waiting for when prices are favorable.
+The timing for harvesting is determined by indigenous knowledge, which at times lead to early or delayed harvesting, both of which may lead to high losses.
 After shelling and threshing of grains, farmers use various methods and types of facilities for storage.
 The traditional grain stores in the assignment area includes gotera (grain pits), bags (made of polyethylene, sisal or goat skin), earthen pots and others similar methods, which makes the grains very susceptible for storage pests and decaying.
-The major causes of post-harvest losses in storage are weevils, rodents and growth of molds.
+The major causes of post-harvest losses in storage are weevils, rodents and molds.
 To overcome these problems, some farmers use chemical pesticides which are not only expensive, but may also be hazardous to health while also being unfriendly to the environment.
 Untimely rain fall also causes damage on grains and stalks/straws.

-The host organization has requested for F2F volunteer assistance in addressing the post-harvest losses of grains during and after harvest.
+The host organization has requested assistance in addressing the post-harvest losses of grains during and after harvest.
 Improvement in harvesting, post-harvest management technologies on sorghum, maize and other grains were chosen by the host as one of the most important value chain activities to contribute to food security and increased income earnings.
 The volunteer will improve the knowledge and skills of smallholder farmers on harvesting, post-harvest handling (grain and stalks/straws), storage management and food safety.
 The major modalities of such technology transfer are informal adult training and on-farm/site based practical demonstrations and advice to the subsistence smallholder farmers.

 OBJECTIVES OF THE ASSIGNMENT

-The objective of this particular assignment is to improve the harvesting, post-harvest handling and storage of grains.
-It will also addresses improper handling and mismanagement of stalks and straws during harvesting and afterwards.
+The objective of this assignment is to improve the harvesting, post-harvest handling and storage of grains.
+It will also addresses improper handling and mismanagement of straw during harvesting and afterwards.
 It is targeted to address 90 smallholder farmers and 7-10 key staffs of the hosts and key stakeholders of the agricultural offices, research centres and others as a Training of Trainers (ToT).
 The TOT will continue training after the volunteer left.
 The specific objectives of this volunteer assignment, therefore, include:

 Improving harvesting and post-harvest technologies and introduction of any new overseas’ innovations on harvesting, threshing/shelling, handling, management of grains and stalks/straws, food safety, etc;